muhammad-jafar-inayat/aimano/README.md

 - Shadcn
 - TailwindCSS

-## 🧑‍💻 Funcionalidades
+## 🧑‍💻 Features

-- **Autenticação e Autorização:** Acesso seguro do usuário com registro, login e proteção de rotas.

-- **Mostruário de Imagens da Comunidade:** Explore transformações de usuários com navegação fácil usando paginação.

-- **Busca Avançada de Imagens:** Encontre imagens por conteúdo ou objetos presentes na imagem de forma rápida e precisa.

-- **Restauração de Imagem:** Reviva imagens antigas ou danificadas sem esforço.

-- **Recoloração de Imagem:** Personalize imagens substituindo objetos por cores desejadas facilmente.

-- **Preenchimento Generativo de Imagem:** Preencha áreas ausentes de imagens de forma contínua.

-- **Remoção de Objetos:** Limpe imagens removendo objetos indesejados com precisão.

-- **Remoção de Fundo:** Extraia objetos de fundos com facilidade.

-- **Download de Imagens Transformadas:** Salve e compartilhe imagens transformadas com IA convenientemente.

-- **Detalhes de Imagens Transformadas:** Visualize detalhes das transformações para cada imagem.

-- **Gerenciamento de Transformações:** Controle sobre exclusão e atualizações de transformações.

-- **Sistema de Créditos:** Ganhe ou compre créditos para transformações de imagem.

-- **Página de Perfil:** Acesse imagens transformadas e informações de crédito pessoalmente.

-- **Compra de Créditos:** Compre créditos de forma segura via Stripe para uso contínuo.

-- **UI/UX Responsiva:** Uma experiência perfeita em todos os dispositivos com uma interface amigável ao usuário.
+- **Authentication and authorization**: Secure user access with registration, login and route protection.

+- **Community image gallery**: Explore user transformations with easy navigation using pagination.

+- **Advanced image search**: Find images quickly and accurately by content or objects in the image.

+- **Image restoration**: Effortlessly recover old or damaged images.

+- **Image recoloring**: Customize images by easily replacing objects with the colors you want.

+- **Generative image filling**: Continuously fill in missing areas in images.

+- **Object removal**: Clean up images with precision by removing unwanted objects.

+- **Background removal**: Easily extract objects from backgrounds.

+- **Transfer transformed images**: Conveniently save and share transformed images in AI.

+- **Transformed image details**: View the details of each image's transformation.

+- **Transformation management**: Control over deleting and updating transformations.

+- **Credits system**: Earn or buy credits for image transformations.

+- **Profile page**: Access personally transformed images and credit information.

+- **Purchase credits**: Secure purchase of credits via Stripe for ongoing use.

+- **Responsive UI/UX**: Perfect experience on all devices with a user-friendly interface.

-## 🤸 Como Começar
+## 🤸 Getting Started

-1. **Instalação:**
+1. **Installation:**

-   - Clone este repositório: `git clone https://github.com/cintra1/ailu`
+  - Clone this repository: `git clone https://github.com/cintra1/ailu`
-   - Navegue até o diretório do projeto: `cd ailu`
+  - Navigate to the project directory: `cd ailu`
-   - Instale as dependências: `npm install`
+  - Install dependencies: `npm install`
+  -

-2. **Configuração:**
+2. **Configuration:**

-   - Configure suas chaves de API para Cloudinary e Stripe.
+  - Set up your API keys for Cloudinary and Stripe.
-   - Configure as variáveis de ambiente necessárias.
+  - Configure necessary environment variables.

-3. **Executando o Servidor:**
+3. **Running the Server:**

-   - Inicie o servidor Next.js: `npm run dev`
+  - Start the Next.js server: `npm run dev`
-   - O aplicativo estará disponível em `http://localhost:3000`
+  - The application will be available at `http://localhost:3000`